 The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques.
-If all significant inputs required to fair value an instrument are market observable, the instrument is included in level 2.
+These valuation techniques maximise the use of observable market data where it is available and rely as little as possible on entity specific estimates.
+If all significant inputs required to fair value an instrument are market observable, the instrument is included in Level 2.